What is Fast Gradient Sign Method (FGSM)?

 FGSM helps researchers enhance model defenses and improve security in critical AI applications like image recognition and fraud detection.

-How Fast Gradient Sign Method (FGSM) Works
+How Fast Gradient Sign Method Works

 Introduction to FGSM